-Employee drug testing reduces the risk of accidents in the workplace, reduces legal liability for companies, and lowers insurance rates.
-Occupations that are related to transportation and other safety related professions are required by federal law to undergo drug testing.
-Drug testing employees is not required by law In most occupations.
+Employee drug testing for medical marijuana reduces the risk of accidents in the workplace, reduces legal liability for companies, and lowers insurance rates.
+Federal law requires that occupations involving transportation and other safety related professions do an employee drug testing.
+Most occupations do not require drug testing.
 Many larger companies still utilize it to reap to financial and legal benefits.

-The most common drug testing technique utilized in company medical marijuana testing is urine analysis.
+Employee drug testing most common technique utilized in company medical marijuana testing is urine analysis.
 11-nor-delta-9-tetrahydrocannabinol-9-carboxylic acid (9cTHC) is the marijuana metabolite that most tests detect in your urine.
 The length of time 9c THC shows up in the urine after cannabis administration depends on the dose, method of administration and the frequency of use.
 THC and its metabolites are high fat solubility meaning ,stored in your body fat.
 On average if a person who has never had marijuana before smokes one joint (approximately 1 gram).
-9CTHC will test positive in urine about 4 days after use, those with higher body fat percentage up to one week.
+9CTHC will test positive in urine about 4 days after use.
+While those with higher body fat percentage up to one week.
 For the frequent smoker of marijuana positive results can show in the urine 46 days after stopping.

 A market for products to assist with false negative test results exists.